Master of Engineering (MEng) in ECE at Duke

 • Flexible, individualized curriculum

-Courses are designed to meet demand in high-demand fields
+Courses are designed to meet requirements in high-demand fields

 • Industry internship